 This oily fish is also a source of omega-3 fatty acids, which are important for health.
 These fatty acids can help support strong bones, healthy skin, and eye function.

 Poultry includes chicken, turkey, and goose.
-Lean poultry, such as chicken breast, will usually be high in protein and low in fat.
+Lean poultry, such as chicken breast, is usually high in protein and low in fat.

-Some ways of cooking and preparing eggs are more healthful than others.
-Frying an egg adds a lot of fat, which makes it a less healthful option.
+With eggs, some preparation and cooking methods are healthier than others.
+Frying an egg adds a lot of fat, making it a less healthy option.

 Boiling or poaching an egg does not add any additional fat.
-Making an omelet and eating it with a salad can be a good option for a light meal.
+Making an omelet and eating it with a salad can be suitable for a light meal.

 Dark green leafy vegetables, such as spinach, are a source of tryptophan.